Digital SAT Pattern in India 2025: Format, Section‑Wise Details & Key Changes

 Ques.
 What is the SAT exam pattern?

 Ques.
-What is the format of the SAT test?
+What is the format of the SAT?

 Ans.
-SAT exam test pattern consists of 98 total questions.
+The SAT exam test pattern consists of 98 total questions.
 These questions are mostly MCQ-based.
-The reading and writing section is for 64 minutes.
-Whereas, 70 minutes are given to complete the math section.
+The Reading & Writing section is for 64 minutes, whereas 70 minutes are given to complete the math section.

 Ques.
 Is SAT hard for Indians?

 Ans.
 It entirely depends on the preparation of the candidate.
-A good score is achieved in SAT exam if there is a proper study plan.
+A good score is achieved on the SAT if there is a proper study plan.

 Ques.
 What is the syllabus of the SAT?

 Ans.
-The syllabus of SAT exam consists of Mathematics, Reading, and Writing.
+The syllabus of the SAT consists of Mathematics and Reading & Writing sections.
 It includes topics like algebra, advanced math, problem-solving, data analysis, geometry, and trigonometry in math.
-The reading and writing section tests the ability of candidates to read, analyze data and information in passages.
+The Reading & Writing section tests the ability of candidates to read, analyze data and information in passages.

 Ques.
 Is SAT easier than JEE?

 Ans.
-According to the student’s reviews, SAT is comparatively easier than JEE exams.
-The amount of syllabus and candidates is quite less in SAT exam.
+According to the students’ reviews, the SAT is comparatively easier than the JEE exams.
+The amount of syllabus and the number of candidates in the JEE are less than the SAT exam.

 Ques.
 Is 1200 a good SAT score?